QCorvus97/QCorvus97/README.md

 Name: Jayden Swartzel
 Major: Computer Engineering
+Projects:
+1. Co-developing an open world racing game with a friend.
+2. Co-developing (and composing music for) a spin on a trditional brickbreaker game with a friend.
 <!--
 **QCorvus97/QCorvus97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.